Medical expert of the article

 Differential diagnosis of dementia in Alzheimer's disease

 At the final stage of the diagnostic process, the nosological nature of the dementia syndrome is clarified.
-Differential diagnostics is carried out between Alzheimer's disease and age-related memory loss or a soft (gentle) decrease in cognitive function ("dubious dementia"), other primary neurodegenerative processes (Parkinson's disease, Dementia with Lewy bodies, multisystem degeneration, frontotemporal dementia Peak), Creutzfeldt-Jakob disease, progressive supranuclear palsy, etc.).
-It is also necessary to exclude secondary to the underlying disease of dementia.
-According to various sources, there are 30 to 100 possible causes of the development of cognitive impairment in the elderly (secondary dementia).
+Differential diagnostics are carried out between Alzheimer's disease and age-related memory loss or mild cognitive decline syndrome ("questionable dementia"), other primary neurodegenerative processes (Parkinson's disease, dementia with Lewy bodies, multisystem degeneration, frontotemporal dementia (Pick's disease), Creutzfeldt-Jakob disease, progressive supranuclear palsy, etc.).
+It is also necessary to exclude dementia syndrome secondary to the main disease.
+According to various sources, there are from 30 to 100 possible causes of cognitive impairment in the elderly (secondary dementia).

 The most common causes of secondary dementia are: